![]() |

 changing of original images which are incorporated in natural materials.

-It is necessary to clear the firm pitch layers of wooden tissues from rotten wood
+It is necessary to clear the firm pitch layers of wooden tissues from rotten

-in old tree roots.
+wood in old tree roots.
 For this purpose it is possible to use iron brushes and

 various knifes without sharp blades.
-Namely
+Namely knifes should be not sharpened at

-knifes should be not sharpened at initial processing of natural materials, that
+initial processing of natural materials, that knifes could not cut firm wood

-knifes could not cut firm wood layers in old tree roots but could remove rotten wood.
+layers in old tree roots but could remove rotten wood.

 Sometimes it is possible to use a saw and bench axes to remove unnecessary large

-fragments of tree roots and to keep only necessary shapes of a future forest sculpture.
+fragments of tree roots and to keep only necessary shapes of a future forest

 When the rotten wood is removed it is possible to wash the found tree roots with

-water or with a strong jet of water that the fine dust of wooden tissues do not obstruct to
+water or with a strong jet of water that the fine dust of wooden tissues do not

 -